learn-co-curriculum/careers-blogging/README.md

 ## Assignment- Blogging

-You should already have a blog set up as you've gone through this program.
-If you don't, not to worry.
-You can get started using platforms such as [Github Pages](https://pages.github.com/) or [Wordpress](https://wordpress.com/learn-more/?v=blog) or any other platforms you prefer.
+You probably already have a blog set up since it is a requirement of the program.
+If you dont, you can get started using platforms such as [Github Pages](https://pages.github.com/) or [Wordpress](https://wordpress.com/learn-more/?v=blog) or you can create a blog right on [Learn!](learn.co/blog).

-For this assignment, you'll still be submitting a Google Doc.
-Title it ""Your Name" + Blogging."

-In your doc, link to the url of your blog.

-Then link to a blog post you've written that you're proud of.

-Write a brief paragraph explaining why you think this post is so successful.

-**Email** your assignment to your coach.
-You'll be assigned a coach once you're through ~75% of the full stack web track so if you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to technical curriculum.
-Once you have a coach, you can start submitting assignments.
-Remember in the subject line to include your name and this specific assignment.

-In this case, your email subject line will be “”Your Name” + Blogging”

-In the body of your email again include:

->Your Name

->Assignment Title

->Your City, State

->Url link to this specific google doc

-Update your Careers Prep Tracker sheet with the date submitted, and for this particular assignment, also in the noted cell, include your blog url.
+There is no specific assignment to submit for this lesson, just keep blogging!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-blogging'>Careers Blogging</a> on Learn.co and start learning to code for free.</p>